 7 SEO Tips for Hotel Owners

 There are many ways you can market your hotel, but one of the best ways is through increasing your visibility in search engines and attracting guests from users searching in Google.
-Here are some of our tips on how you can optimise your website to get more guests at your hotel.
+Here are some of our seo tips on how you can optimise your website to get more guests at your hotel.

 1. Keyword Research

-Before you optimise your website, you need to research the phrases the potential guests may search to find your Hotel.
+Before you optimise your website, you need to research the phrases the guests may use to find your Hotel.

-Guests won’t just be searching for the name of your hotel, they’ll likely be searching for location-specific keywords such as “Hotel in the Lake District”
+Guests won’t just be searching for the name of your hotel.
+They’ll likely be searching for location-specific keywords.
+For example, “Hotel in the Lake District”.

 You should assess the competition before choosing which search term you will choose as your primary keyword.
-If “Hotel in the Lake District” has too much competition for your budget, then you could consider a more specific location such as “Hotel in Windermere”.
+“Hotel in the Lake District” might have too much competition for your budget.
+If so, then you could consider a more specific location such as “Hotel in Windermere”.

-Research any potential phrases that users may search to find your website and note any that have monthly search volume.
+Research any potential phrases that users may search to find your website.
+Note any that have monthly search volume.